-ARTICLE VII: NOMINATING COMMITTEE
+ARTICLE VII: NOMINATING COMMITTEE Section 1.
+DESCRIPTION

-There shall be a Nominating Committee of ICANN (Internet Corporation for Assigned Names and Numbers), responsible fo the selection of all ICANN (Internet Corporation for Assigned Names and Numbers) Directors except the President and those Directors selected by ICANN (Internet Corporation for Assigned Names and Numbers)'s Supporting Organizations, and for such other selections as are set forth in these Bylaws.
+There shall be a Nominating Committee of ICANN (Internet Corporation for Assigned Names and Numbers), responsible for the selection of all ICANN (Internet Corporation for Assigned Names and Numbers) Directors except the President and those Directors selected by ICANN (Internet Corporation for Assigned Names and Numbers)'s Supporting Organizations (Supporting Organizations), and for such other selections as are set forth in these Bylaws.